-- Quite understandably, this action has resulted in an extreme decrease in its population base.
-In addition, the twin perils of habitat loss and climate change continue to present extreme challenges to the reclusive small mammal.
+Quite understandably, this lamentable action has resulted in an extreme decrease in its population base.
+Secondly, the twin perils of habitat loss and climate change continue to present extreme challenges to the reclusive small mammal.

 Margay Physical Description

 Its fur also displays a distinctive pattern.
 This consists of a light brown that appears splotched with dark brown or black blotches and streaks.
 In the meantime, the stomach of this creature generally displays an off-white, and the tail has multiple bands, with a black tip.

 Perhaps the most distinctive feature of the Margay remains the fact that it has a remarkable evolutionary adaptation in its ankles.
 These evolved to be so flexible that the cats can actually walk down a tree trunk headfirst.
 It’s one of only two known to possess this ability.

 - Kingdom: Animalia